boblemaire/IoTaWatt/Docs/CTbasics.rst

 CTs that are suited to use with the IoTaWatt in typical scenarios.

-Physically, a CT needs to have an iron core that through which one or more primary conductors pass.
+Physically, a CT needs to have an iron core through which one or more primary conductors pass.
 The most basic type is a solid-core CT, where an iron doughnut is wrapped with turns of wire.
-This type of CT is relatively inexpensive, and is typically more accurate, but requires that the primary conductor be disconnected and reconnected to install, thus exposing the installer to high-voltage and disrupting the primary circuit.
+This type of CT is relatively inexpensive, typically very accurate, but requires that the primary conductor be disconnected and reconnected to install, thus exposing the installer to high-voltage and disrupting the primary circuit.

 .. figure:: pics/solidCoreCT.jpg
-    :scale: 10 %
+    :scale: 30 %
     :align: center
     :alt: Solid Core CT